What is Employee Onboarding Process? Benefits, Checklist, Best Practices, and Ways to Leverage Intranet

 - Great employee onboarding experience helps new hires settle in their jobs, achieve clarity on the objectives of the job, understand the company culture, and form a good relationship with team members.

-- Streamlined employee onboarding process impresses new hires, increases employee engagement, and reduces the workload of the HR team.
+- Streamlined employee onboarding process impresses new hires and maximizes the benefits of your employee engagement efforts, reducing the workload of the HR team.

 What is an employee onboarding process?